Articles on: iPhone and iPad

 Books: Clean

-Apps: 12+ (Highly recommended, unless the device user absolutely requires a web browser app other than Safari, such as Google Chrome.
+Apps: 12+ (Strongly recommended, unless the device user absolutely requires a web browser app other than Safari, such as Google Chrome.
 It's safer on Apple mobile devices to only use Safari when also using parental controls.)

 App Clips: Don't Allow

-(Siri) Web Search Content: Don’t Allow
+(Siri) Web Search Content: Don’t Allow (Optional)

-(Siri) Explicit Language: Don’t Allow
+(Siri) Explicit Language: Don’t Allow (Optional)

 Once you've made the changes, go back to the Screen Time main menu.